sagemath/trac_to_gh/Issue 1380.md

 # Issue 1380: subs in the MPolynomial_libsingular insists on taking things to QQ

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1380

 Original creator: jbmohler